 There is so much information being thrown at us.
-I came across an NPR article that is a good coronavirus update for people who have lost their jobs due to the crisis.
+I came across an NPR article that is a good coronavirus update if you lost your job due to the crisis.
 There are several highlights in the article that should be of interest to people facing financial difficulties.

 More people are eligible for unemployment benefits.
 From the article, Gig workers like Uber drivers, self-employed people, freelancers and contract workers should all be eligible for benefits if they are unable to work because of COVID-19.